Moga-Digital-LLC/contentful-orm/README.md

 A TypeScript-first ORM for Contentful CMS that enables a code-first approach to content modeling.
 Define your content types using TypeScript decorators and automatically sync them with Contentful.

-> **Note**: This guide represents the current implementation approach until version 1.0 is released.
-The API and setup process may change in future releases.

 ## Features

 - 🎯 Code-First Development